Rello/audioplayer/README.md

 Installation:
 =============
 Download the zip file and rename folder from audios-master to audios!
-Upload the app to your apps directory and activate it on the apps settings!
+Upload the app to your apps directory and activate it on the apps settings page!

 Features:
 =============